comp426-2022-spring/a99-jishui/README.md

 ## How To Use

-To start the website, please use `npm start`, which will open up the app on on your local host.
+To start the website, please use `npm start` in a terminal, which will open up the app on on your local host.
 From there you will be able to see all of the available Covid-19 data.
 You can also make an account!

+## Documentation

 ## Developers